Paroxysmisch/genome-assembly/dissertation/main.typ

 More expressive architectures such as $k$-GNNs @kgnn-paper, whose design is motivated by the generalization of 1-@wl to $k$−tuples of nodes ($k$-WL), are accompanied by unacceptable computation and memory costs (e.g. $cal(O)(|V|^k)$ memory for higher-order @mpnn:pl, where $V$ is the number of nodes in the graph).

 @rnf @rnf-paper is an easy to compute (and memory efficient), yet theoretically grounded alternative involving concatenating a different randomly generated vector to each node feature.
 This simple addition not only allows distinguishing between 1-@wl indistinguishable graph pairs based on fixed local substructures, but @gnn:pl augmented with @rnf are provably universal (with high probability), and thus can approximate any function defined on graphs of fixed order @rnf-power.
 In order to be maximally expressive, @granola uses an @mpnn @gnn-survey equipped with @rnf.
-It is important to node that @rnf breaks the invariance property of @gnn:pl, which is a strong inductive bias, however preserves it in expectation @rnf-power.
+It is important to note that @rnf breaks the invariance property of @gnn:pl, which is a strong inductive bias, however preserves it in expectation @rnf-power.

 @granola facilitates an adaptive normalization layer by allowing its affine parameters $gamma_(b, n, d)^l, beta_(b, n, d)^l in RR$ to be dependent on the input-graph, by calculating them using a maximally expressive, shallow @gnn layer---$"GNN"_"Norm"$.
 A detailed overview of @granola is found in @alg:granola.